 • And for parents: reminding your kids that they have your non-contingent love and support!

-Let me know in the comments which one you’re going to try first.
+Let me know in the comments which one you’re going to try first!
+I’d love to know.

 Wishing you every success in your exams 😊